Options from $49 - $159

 Includes a whole lot of gratitude from Bryan and Rob for showing your support.
 These felted wool cozies are 100% Oregon made.
 Thanks to Puddleduck Farm, Creekside Fiber Mill, and Spooltown for making this product a reality.
 Fits on all 12-oz regular-mouth quilted crystal jelly jars.
 Jars not included.
 Limited to the first 500 backers.

 A french press for a 24-oz.
 Pint & Half Mason jar that's made entirely in the state of Oregon, and looks nice on your counter top.
 Backed with a lifetime warranty.
 Includes press, one 24-oz.
 Pint & Half Mason jar and a custom size cozy to keep your coffee hot.
-We expect the post-crowdfunding retail price of the Portland Press to be $119.

 Some of the metal components for the Portland Press have not gone through final design phase.
 This phase of the design process is cost-prohibitive without external funding due to the tooling that is required to produce the spring and the stamped sheet metal components.
 We have completed the prototype and proof of concept phases for all of the Portland Press components.
 We have also completed final design and prototype phases for the wool cozy and the wood lid.